drocheam/optrace/docs/source/details/convolution.rst

 Downscaling the PSF needs to be executed in a manner that conserves energy.
 Moreover, it is essential to choose a method that prevents aliasing.
-We utilize the scaling with the `INTER_AREA <https://docs.opencv.org/4.x/da/d54/group__imgproc__transform.html#gga5bb5a1fea74ea38e1a5445ca803ff121acf959dca2480cc694ca016b81b442ceb>`__ option from OpenCV within the resize function.
+Here, the scaling with the `INTER_AREA <https://docs.opencv.org/4.x/da/d54/group__imgproc__transform.html#gga5bb5a1fea74ea38e1a5445ca803ff121acf959dca2480cc694ca016b81b442ceb>`__ option from OpenCV within the resize function is utilized.
 The PSF must be rescaled so that the physical pixel dimensions of the image and the PSF align in both dimensions.
 Consequently, it becomes sufficient to convolve the image as a pixel matrix, even when the pixels are not square.